inkognida/PostgreIntern/README.md

 Setup:
 path - address of a directory
-commands - set of commands for execution
+;commands - set of commands for execution
   - change path and commands in config.yaml

 Run: